 EMR-A is a long in development ambidextrous magazine release for .223

-2015.
+and .308 AR receivers, dating back to 2015.
 After numerous changes to the mag catch geometry and lever

 shapes, final design was made into working prototypes in 2017, and

 first shown in public at Cola Warrior West III.EMR-A is an ergonomic

 ambidextrous magazine release.
 The placement of its lever is well